TheBlupper/vcontrol/README.md

+# THIS PACKAGE DOES NO LONGER WORK AND IS NOT BEING UPDATED

 # WinV
 WinV is a package for controlling the sound volume in windows.
 It takes use of the PyCaw library, which operates on a logarithmic